CSR annual report

 Increase in load factors for transport to our logistical partner XPO

 relative to base year 2017

 Cold storage and logistics

-With the Raw Materials Agreement, the government aims to achieve a circular economy by 2050.
-For us, this will mean:
+With its raw materials accord, the government is aiming to realise a circular society by 2050.
+For us, this means:

 Disaggregated by destination

 - In some cases, our residual flows are suitable for animal feed, e.g. pulp from ginger.
 The rest is fermented.